11 quality modes are supported by the ACM codec and they correspond to 0-10 Speex quality settings. Both Mono and Stereo modes are supported.

-The codec has so far been tested with Windows Sound Recorder (sndrec32.exe), GoldWave, Real One Player, Windows Media Player 6.4 and 9.
+The developers of Speex Voice ACM Codec have tested it with Windows Sound Recoders, Real One Player, GoldWave and Windows Media Player 6.4 and 9.